maniotrix/offline-ai-assistant/karna-python-backend/inference/omniparser/ANCHOR_BASED_MAIN_AREA_README.md

 1. **Main Area References**: Shows the original main area and extracted reference patches
 2. **Anchor Points**: Displays all anchor points on the original image and individual patches
 3. **Anchor Relationships**: Illustrates spatial relationships between anchors and the main area
-4. **Direct Matching**: Visualizes the direct matching process with confidence scores
+4. **Sliding Window Matching**: Visualizes the sliding window approach with multiple window sizes
 5. **Reconstruction Simulation**: Shows how the system would reconstruct the main area using only anchor constraints
 6. **Detection Workflow**: Comprehensive workflow diagram explaining the full detection pipeline

 ### Understanding the Reconstruction Simulation
-The reconstruction simulation specifically shows what would happen if direct matching failed and the system had to rely only on anchor points.
+The reconstruction simulation specifically shows what would happen if sliding window matching failed and the system had to rely only on anchor points.
 It's divided into four quadrants:

 1. **Original Main Area** (top-left): The reference main area detected during training
 2. **Horizontal Constraints** (top-right): Shows horizontal constraints from anchors